With the winter season around, many dog owners wonder: ‘Can dogs eat peanuts?’

 Can dogs eat peanuts in the form of peanut butter?

-Peanut butter is 90% peanut butter so yes, but only if the peanut butter is unsalted.
+Peanut butter is 90% peanuts so yes, but only if it is unsalted.

-Can dogs eat peanuts if they have pancreatitis?
+Can dogs have peanuts when they have pancreatitis?

 Yes.
 Plain-roasted peanuts are good for dogs.
 However, if your dog has a medical history then it is best to consult a vet beforehand.